 The Office of Institutional Effectiveness and Research also assists with the College’s development, administration, and management of federal, state, and local grants.
 Over the years, external funding has been obtained to create student scholarships, enhance facilities, and update technology and equipment for student use.

-Reports, factoids, and data summaries are provided on the pages the left-hand menu.
+Reports, factoids, and data summaries are provided on the page's left-hand menu.